anshumanmondal2006/PathFinder_MazeGen/README.md

    Allow users to define grid dimensions dynamically to simulate larger or more compact pathfinding scenarios.

 3. **📊 Additional Algorithms**
-   Planned support for more advanced pathfinding algorithms such as:
+   Introduction of more advanced pathfinding algorithms, such as:
    - Bellman-Ford
    - Floyd-Warshall
    - Bidirectional BFS